YoRyan/openrails-timetables/README.md

 real-life schedules and are generated automatically by my [autotable](https://github.com/YoRyan/autotable) program.

-Before you rush for the big, enticing "Download ZIP" button, note that this repository *does not* contain any usable .timetable-or files.
+Please read!
+Before you rush for the big, enticing "Download ZIP" button, note that this repository does *not* contain any usable .timetable-or files.
 Instead, they are built by the GitHub Actions system and stored as artifacts.

 To download the timetables:

 1. Unfortunately, for
    ["security reasons,"](https://github.community/t5/GitHub-Actions/Public-read-access-to-Actions-artifacts/td-p/43259)